The 10 Best Perfect Wigs for Cancer Patients: Being Yourself

-Wigs For Cancer Patients – the story goes this way that when a breast cancer patient comes to visit me before they start chemotherapy, these are the things I tell them about the differences between a medical wig and a fashion wig.
+Wigs For Cancer Patients—The story goes this way: When a breast cancer patient comes to visit me before they start chemotherapy, I tell them the differences between a medical wig and a fashion wig.

 1. There is a vast difference between a fashion wig and a medical wig.
-Sometimes medical wigs are called a cranial prosthesis.
+Sometimes, medical wigs are called cranial prostheses.

-2. Fashion wigs are excellent for lots of people in lots of things, but they are called fashion because they got designed to change your look and change your hair’s style.
+2. Fashion wigs are excellent for many people in many ways, but they are called fashion because they are designed to change one’s look and hairstyle.

 3. Most of them are made with different materials, and the insides are not very comfortable for women who have lost their hair due to chemotherapy.